 Special Event Liquor Permits

 Nonprofit organizations may apply for a special event liquor permit for up to 15 days each year.
-Please submit your application at least 45 days prior to your event.
+Please submit the application at least 45 days prior to the event.

 Applying for a New License